mickfuzz/phd4/_posts/thesis_chapters/2023-2-6-Data-Gdps.md

 **Sequencing / Algorithms:** Sequencing and writing algorithms is one of the most common CT principles explored in research.
 In interactions with Sh the process of understanding how a bracket places in the wrong place cause such a fuss was of vital importance.

 THERE IS A GOOD EXAMPLE OF THIS SH AND MICK INTERACTION - START OF VIGNETTE A - ADD THIS IN?

+### Use of GDPs in personal dimensions of community participation

+In the previous chapter, the use of a map of learning dimension in the studies design was examined in relation to contextual tensions relating to the motivations surrounding of curriculum concepts.
+Beyond this broad mapping of systems and computing concepts to aid facilitators to highlight I also sketched out metacognitive activities to explore these concepts on completion of each GDP.
+Thus, beginning with experience and progressing to analysis in a sway that mirrors reflective professional practice.
+However analysis of my journal entries show an ongoing reluctance to shift learners away from the practical implementation of repeated game design patterns to focus on more abstract, de-contextualised conceptions of the knowledge.

+My concern hinged on the potential disorientation of the learner that imposed shifts of focus may provoke.
+As learners shift between different stages of creation the object of their activity shifts from the larger goal of making an engaging game to a narrower goal of implementing a game design pattern to narrower still of completing one of several actions to complete the implementation of a GDP.
+In the language of activity theory the change of objective denotes is a shift in scope of the activity system.

+In this respect, it is of value to examine the learning context and the motivations of the learners both children and adults.
+In formal schooling setting the requirements of teaching to a curriculum and exam.

+Different AT scopes allow for different use of volitional TADS.
+Different affordences are presented.
+Instead, learners should take charge,
+Also when directing attention back on track GDPs is more linked to main mission Although the full picture is more nuanced.

+When pairs or individuals return from playtesting to pair design work they share comments and the are guided in future design decisions by their interaction with the games of others.
+The process of playtesting other games allows participants to share their on emerging interpretations of game making concepts like game feel and challenge without being directly taught.
+Further, the community sense of what is appropriate of fun evolves as mutually and therefore cannot be taught explicitly.

 <!--
 NOTE - REINTEGRATE IF USEFUL